canccevik/lungo/README.md

 ### req.files

-When using built-in [uploadFile](#uploadfileoptions) middleware, this property is an object that contains files sent by the request.
+When using built-in [fileUploader](#uploadfileoptions) middleware, this property is an object that contains files sent by the request.

 ```ts
 // Content-Type: multipart/form-data